jdewinne/openfaascli/README.md

     1. `dl_download_link`: Contains the location where to find a zipped version of the scripts to run.
     1. `dl_download_user`: The username to be used for basic auth.
     1. `dl_download_password`: The name of the k8s secret that contains the password.
+1. StackPacks:
-1. To make use of the demo-stackpack in `stackpack-default.yml`, copy the file into `stackpack-override.yml` and override the `demo_stackpack_download_user`.
-Also create a [secret](https://docs.openfaas.com/reference/secrets/#define-a-secret-in-kubernetes-advanced) into your k8s cluster.
+    1. To make use of a stackpack in `stackpack-default.yml`, copy the file into `stackpack-override.yml` and override the `stackpack_download_user`.
+    1. Also create a [secret](https://docs.openfaas.com/reference/secrets/#define-a-secret-in-kubernetes-advanced) into your k8s cluster.
 Use the pattern `artifactory-password` for the secret name, unless you want to change that.
 If you change it, you'll have to set `ARTIFACTORY_PASSWORD` when deploying.
+    1. If you want to make use of a different stackpack, change `stackpack_download_link`.
+Default is the `demo-stackpack`.
 1. Deploy your function:

    `faas-cli deploy -f stscli.yml`